SimonVaz18/west-london-dog-grooming/README.md

 </table>

 ## HTML/CSS
-When running the website through the HTML/CSS checkers, a few issues were found which have now all been correct as evidenced above:
+When running the website through the HTML/CSS checkers, a few issues were found which have now all been corrected as evidenced above:
 #### HTML
 - Stray divs were present at the end of the footer sections of all pages.
-- There was an unused h3 element that wrapper the Logo image in all footer elements.
+- There was an unused h3 element that wrapped the Logo image in all footer elements.
 - None of the logo images had alt attributes.
 #### CSS
 - The font-family styling for the 'Book Now' button on the hero image was selected to the root variable primary-color rather than primary-font.
 - Removed one commented out element.
 #### Lighthouse
 - I found the quality of the images across all pages was too high, thus affecting the performance score of the website.
 I reduced the quality and size of the images without reducing their effect to increase the performance score.
-- There was a contrast error with thee hero text and the hero image.
+- There was a contrast error with the hero text and the hero image.
 I added a shaded background to the text to reduce this.

 ## Improvements
 - An improvement to the site which could have been achieved with more time would be to include a testimonial section/page.
 This could inlcude a photo gallery of past clients (pups).